 I will be the first to confess we loath cities and we stay de hell away from them as far as possible.
-But that said, sometimes there are the ‘must sees’ and some cities worth visiting.
+But that said, sometimes there are the ‘must-sees’ and some cities worth visiting.
 Manhattan turned out to be one of them.
 There is the working everyday part and then the tourist part.

-The tourist areas of course are the typical girl/boy dragging the black wheeled suitcase with all their fancy clothes and accessories in the one hand and a selfie stick, Starbucks, water and Ipad in the other.
+The tourist areas, of course, are the typical girl/boy dragging the black wheeled suitcase with all their fancy clothes and accessories in the one hand and a selfie stick, Starbucks, water and Ipad in the other.

-“Tony Matelli‘s underwear-clad sculpture of a sleepwalking man was at the center of controversy on a college campus in 2014, with outraged students launching a petition for its removal.
+“Tony Matelli‘s underwear-clad sculpture of a sleepwalking man was at the centre of controversy on a college campus in 2014, with outraged students launching a petition for its removal.
 Now, the eerily lifelike figure of a man in white briefs wandering in his sleep with outstretched arms is coming to the High Line as part of the group show “Wanderlust.”
 ArtWorld

 New Yorkers don’t call it the “Big Apple”, not even “New York” or “NYC”

 I remember the day 9/11 happened, I remember driving home and a friend called to say I must check the television as there was chaos as if world war 3 started!
 Even after all this time I still could not anticipate the feelings and emotions I had when we got to Ground Zero.